 The information registered through the Ethics Channel is used by groups especially designated to investigate the facts.
 These groups will be created according to the nature and origin of potential deviation from the ethical conduct.
-The Ethics Forum ultimately resolves on the infringements and disciplinary sanctions.
+The Ethics Forum or the Board of Directors, as the case may be, resolves on violations and disciplinary sanctions.

 The reports are managed according to the following assumptions: